mobilecoinofficial/full-service/docs/usage/view-only-account/transaction-signer.md

 There are 5 things that the transaction signer can do

-1. Create an account
+1. Create a new account
-2. Create a view only account import package
+2. Import an existing account
-3. Sync a view only account
+3. Create a view only account import package
-4. Generate new subaddresses
+4. Sync a view only account
 5. Sign an unsigned transaction

 ## Creating an Account